 During the start of the 2010 fiscal year, the Company retained a qualified geologist to prepare a National Instrument 43-101 report on the Silver Hart Property.
-This effort fulfilled the requirements established by the British Columbia Securities Commission of September 3, 2009 and a subsequent Cease Trade Order of January 15, 2010, and the Company's shares were reinstated for trading on the TSX-V on February 4, 2010.

 During the 2011 fiscal year, the Company continued its efforts to advance the development of the Silver Hart Property by initiating a permitting effort for a mine and mill at the site.
 The development application was submitted to the Yukon Environmental and Socio-economic Assessment Board ("YESAB"), Executive Committee ("ExCom"), on February 8, 2010 for pre-screening and an evaluation of the completeness of the application.
 Additional water quality and hydrological studies were undertaken to support the application based on discussions with YESAB.
 Further information requests by YESAB were made to the Company.
 The Company evaluated these requests and determined that the cost and time frames required to complete the necessary studies were significant and as a result it was decided that the development application with YESAB should be withdrawn.
 The application was withdrawn from YESAB on June 3rd, 2011.